imvishalvyas/www.vishalvyas.com/create-database-mysql.md

 ### How to create MySQL database using CLI
 Login to MySQL as the root  user
 ```
 mysql -u root -p
 ```

 ### Create a database name mydb
+Run this command to create a new database.
 ```
 create database mydb;
 ```